Understanding the NDIS for young children

 If your child is aged 0-9 years (as of July 2023), they will access the NDIS via the early childhood approach.
 The early childhood approach aims to:

-• provide timely support to ensure that you are able to access the supports you need.
-Your child does not need to have a diagnosis to access the early childhood approach, there need only be concerns about their development.
+- provide timely support to ensure that you are able to access the supports you need.
+The early childhood approach helps children younger than 6 with developmental delay or children younger than 9 with disability and their families to access the right support when they need it.
+Children younger than 6 do not need a diagnosis to get support through the early childhood approach where there are concerns about their development.

 Children aged 9 and over